• Skip to primary navigation

 • When adding the liquid to the flour/butter mixture, add only about 2/3 of it first, then add the last part only if needed.
 You want the dough to be very moist, but not super sticky.
 You will be able to add a touch more flour when you turn the dough out in order to be able to shape and fold it.

-• Be sure to dice the rhubarb into a fairly small dice, as it will be easier to shape, cut and bake the scones without large chunks of rhubarb in the dough.
+• Be sure to dice the rhubarb into fairly small dice, as it will be easier to shape, cut and bake the scones without large chunks of rhubarb in the dough.

-• You can add as much rhubarb as you like, but don't use too much.
+• You can add as much rhubarb as you like but don’t use too much.
 First, the scone may be too tart (as the rhubarb is essentially unsweetened) and secondly, the scone will be crumbly and difficult to cut with too much rhubarb in it.

 • Don't skip the trip to the freezer.
 The cold scones will keep their shape as they bake and won't spread out.